mgedmin/ztk-py3-status/README.rst

 Scripts to determine the Python 3 porting status of various Zope packages
 =========================================================================

-These cron scripts produce JSON files consumed by JavaScript in https://github.com/ProgrammersOfVilnius/zope3.pov.lt/tree/master/py3
+These scripts are run from cron to produce JSON files consumed by JavaScript in https://github.com/ProgrammersOfVilnius/zope3.pov.lt/tree/master/py3

+The *actual* cron script is at https://gist.github.com/mgedmin/4686862

 Usage::